wkumari/draft-chroboczek-intarea-v4-via-v6/draft-chroboczek-intarea-v4-via-v6.md

 --- abstract

-We propose "v4-via-v6" routing, a technique that uses IPv6 next-hop addresses for routing IPv4 packets, thus making it possible to route IPv4 packets across a network where routers have not been assigned IPv4 addresses.
-We describe the technique, and discuss its operational implications.
+This document proposes "v4-via-v6" routing, a technique that uses IPv6 next-hop addresses for routing IPv4 packets, thus making it possible to route IPv4 packets across a network where routers have not been assigned IPv4 addresses.

-{ Editor note: This document was originally published as draft-chroboczek-int-v4-via-v6, and later renamed to draft-chroboczek-intarea-v4-via-v6 . }
+The document both describes the technique, as well as discussing its operational implications.

 --- middle